yurihikari/garuda-hyprdots/README.md

 Actually working on a script to swap between a set of wallpapers.
 For now, i'm using primarly this one : https://www.pixiv.net/en/artworks/64337772 ( Artist : 焦茶 )

+The artist has passed away, may he rest in peace.

 ## Notice
 I am using **Garuda Linux Sway** as my distro.
 Depending on your system, some stuff may not work or break.